PROFESSIONS, VOCATIONS, AND BUSINESSES

 (3) The executive director of the board shall keep the seal of the board and shall affix it only in such manner as may be prescribed by the board.

-(4) (a) The board shall determine by rule the fees to be collected for the issuance and renewal of licenses and registrations.
+(4) (a) The board shall determine by rule the fees to be collected for the issuance and renewal of certificates.

 (5) In addition to its annual appropriations, the board may solicit and receive, from parties other than the state, grants, moneys, donations and gifts of tangible and intangible property for any purpose consistent with this act, which may be specified as a condition of any grants, donations or gifts.
 Such moneys may be solicited or received provided: